-The largest amphitheater in the history is still glowing in the ancient capital of Roman Empire and current capital of Italy, Rome.
-The so called Flavian Amphitheater has a history of two millenniums and is one of the most recognizable landmarks on earth.
-It is the main symbol of the city of Rome and one of the major symbols of the impressive Italy.
-With reading this travel guide to the colosseum you will have a better approach about this brilliant wonder of architecture.
+The largest amphitheater in history is still glowing in the ancient capital of the Roman Empire and the current capital of Italy, Rome.
+The so-called Flavian Amphitheater has a history of two millenniums and is one of the most recognizable landmarks on earth.
+It is the main symbol of the city of Rome and one of the major symbols of impressive Italy.
+With reading this travel guide to the colosseum you will have a better approach to this brilliant wonder of architecture.

-The Colosseum is a magnificent part of the history of human being and a gift straight from one of the most powerful empires of the history.
+The Colosseum is a magnificent part of the history of human beings and a gift straight from one of the most powerful empires of history.
 It has seen different eras and stood here during the reign of several governments and empires.

 Built as an amphitheater, the colosseum was the stage that any actor or gladiator dreamed of stepping on.
 It had an estimated capacity of 50,000 to 80,000 spectators, larger than most of the current stadiums.
 It is a number that made it the largest hall of the all the time.